p-rivero/lcc/README.md

 3. Make sure that all `.md` files use LF line termination instead of CLRF.
 Git will sometimes convert all line endings to CLRF automatically.
 4. Run `make all`.
 The compiler should finish without warnings or errors.
 5. (Recommended) Create an alias (add to `.bashrc` or equivalent): `alias lcc="$LCCDIR/lcc"`.
+5. (Recommended) Copy the custom headers to the destination directory: `cp -rT include $LCCDIR/include`.
 6. (Optional) Update the manfiles `sudo cp doc/*.1 /usr/local/man/man1` (you may need to `sudo mkdir /usr/local/man/man1` first).

 **Some possible errors:**